A visa is required for many foreign nationals wishing to visit China.

 When can I apply for my visas?

 The single entry Chinese visas give you 90 days to enter China (from the date the consulate issue the visa); having entered, you can then stay up to 30 days.
-The double entry visas give a period of between 90 and 180 days from the date the consulate issue the visa during which time you may enter the country twice; as long as your second entry is before the “enter before” date on the visa, you can then stay in China for up to 30 days on that visit.
+The double entry visas give a period of between 90 and 180 days from the date the consulate issue the visa during which time you may enter the country twice; your first entry to China has to be made within the first 90 days of the visa validity.
+You can then enter the country for the second time any time before the “enter before” date on the visa.
+Once entered, you can again stay in China for up to 30 days.

-Today the Chinese consulates are issuing single entry visas that are valid for entry before:13 March 2014 and double entry visas are valid for entry before 13 March 2014 (minimum validity) and up to 11 June 2014 (maximum validity).
+Today the Chinese consulates are issuing single entry visas that are valid for entry before:10 June 2014 and double entry visas are valid for entry before 10 June 2014 (minimum validity) and up to 08 September 2014 (maximum validity).

 Your profession may affect when you can apply for your visa.
 For further details see our FAQ page